springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 ### Buttons

 A `template` of `buttons` defines a set of button controls, displayed inline (using Flexbox and `gap` for tidy wrapping).
-The `type` property for each individual button corresponds to the standard `type` property/attribute.
+The `type` property for each individual button corresponds to the `type` property/attribute.
 For example, here is how you would include a submit button:

 ```json
 "fields": [